9 Live Music Streaming Platforms For Concerts & Shows

 But at the heart of it is the simple fact that live music performances can now be streamed with such impeccable and engaging quality that the experience is as incredible as if they were physically present.

-Factor #1 – Viewer and stream limits
+Viewer and stream limits

 The only reason to restrict online attendees from watching your live event is if the streaming platform simply can’t handle the strain of a huge audience — hundreds of thousands or even millions of viewers.

-Thankfully, it’s only the minor streaming services that are likely to suffer from this kind of lag, and if you choose wisely, this won’t be a problem.
+Thankfully, it’s only the minor streaming apps that are likely to suffer from this kind of lag, and if you choose wisely, this won’t be a problem.
 Consider an e-signup form of some kind so you have a clear grasp of how many online viewers you’ll have in attendance.
 If viewers pay for their digital tickets, this should be easy.

 If you’re live streaming a festival or concert with multiple stages, be sure the streaming platform you choose supports concurrent live streams so your users are free to roam between stages as they see fit.